ms/buildtogether.tech/teams/index.md

 4. If someone drops out or fails to complete their module, the project as a whole will fail.

+<span g="functional_decomposition" i="functional decomposition; allocating
-<span g="functional_decomposition">Functional decomposition</span>, in which
+work!functional decomposition">Functional decomposition</span>, in which each
-each person is responsible for one type of task, is usually more successful.
+person is responsible for one type of task, is usually more successful.
 With this strategy, one person does the testing, another handles the documentation, a third does the bulk of the coding, and the fourth takes care of build and deployment.
 This guarantees that everyone understands most of the project by the end of the term.
 The obvious drawback is that each person only gets to hone one set of skills.

-Another, less obvious, drawback stems from the fact that some activities are viewed as being more prestigious than others.
-If the team decomposes work functionally, the self-appointed <span g="alpha_geek">alpha geeks</span> will usually snag the plum jobs like architecture and coding, leaving less appealing work to people who aren't as pushy or self-confident.
+Another drawback stems from the fact mentioned above that some activities are viewed as being more prestigious than others.
+If the team decomposes work functionally, the self-appointed <span g="alpha_geek">alpha geeks</span> will usually snag the plum jobs like architecture and coding, leaving less appealing work to people who aren't as pushy, privileged, or self-confident.
 This tends to reinforce existing inequities; it also tends to lower the team's overall grade, since there's often little relationship between how outspoken people are and how well they work.

 <div class="callout" markdown="1">

-### The Dunning-Kruger Effect
+### The <span i="Dunning-Kruger effect">Dunning-Kruger effect</span>

 <cite>Kruger1999</cite> reported that people who know a subject well can usually
 estimate their knowledge accurately, but people who don't will often